 Liu walks away with another Lugano win

-Liu Hong, a medallist at the last three IAAF World Championships, edged young Italian rising star Eleonora Anna Giorgi by just four seconds in the womens race to win in 1:27:25.
+Liu Hong, a medallist at the past three IAAF World Championships, edged young Italian rising star Eleonora Giorgi by just four seconds in the women's race to win in 1:27:25.

-The group was then whittled down to just three women when Drahotova, Liu and Giorgi surged, increased their ace and went through 15km in 1:05:55.
+The group was then whittled down to just three women when Drahotova, Liu and Giorgi surged, increased their pace and went through 15km in 1:05:55.

 The Chinese star launched her kick in the final part of the race to claim her third win in Lugano with 1:27:25.

-Giorgi crowned the best race of her young career with 1:27:29, improving her previous best time of 1:29:48 by over two minutes, and was just 20 seconds short of Elisabetta Perrone’s national record.
+Giorgi crowned the best race of her young career with 1:27:29, improving her previous best time of 1:29:48 by more than two minutes, and was just 20 seconds short of Elisabetta Perrone’s national record.

 “I am used to walking in the chasing group.
 Today, I wanted to walk at the front and this change of tactic gave me a great feeling.
 I was thrilled to hear the fans supporting me along the course,” said Giorgi.

 “I tried to keep the pace with Liu Hong and I managed to stay with her until the final 200 metres.
 I improved my personal best for the 10km twice clocking 44:14 in the first half and 43:15 in the second part of the race.
 I need just two more exams to get my degree at the University.
 It is not easy to combine study and sport but I manage to do both successfully.
 My goals are the World Cup in Taicang and the European Championships.
 My performance today makes me dream (of a medal) but I am aware that I have a lot of work to do.